alextrevisan/orbit/README.md

 analogWrite 6 20
 digitalWrite 3 HIGH

-How to add a function:
+How to create a custom function:
-1) create a function
+1) create a function always return void e no parameters. if you want return parameters use orbit_pushstack(char_value) or orbit_pushinteger(int_value)

 void examplefunction()
 {
 	//if you call: examplefunction 13 HIGH